arrat-tools/infrastructure/README.md

 Option 2: Deploy using AWS Console

-1: Log into AWS and go to the CloudFormation Service
+1: Log into AWS and go to the CloudFormation Service and navigate to Stacks

-2: Select Upload a template file and click "Choose file" and select the ec2 template.yaml file from your local machine
+2: Select Create stack With new resources, ensure that Choose and existing template is selected, select Upload a template file and click "Choose file" and select the ec2 template.yaml file from your local machine

 3: Click Next, give the stack an appropriate name, such as "arrat-ec2" and provide the required parameters
     - AMI ID